WindowsMeosu/Source-1-Games/README.md

 Source-1-Games
 ==============

 This is the README for the Source 1 based games.
-Source 1 based games include Team Fortress 2, Left4Dead2, and Counter-Strike: Source.
+Source 1 based games include Team Fortress 2, Portal, Left4Dead2, and Counter-Strike: Source.

-Please use this repository to report bugs and feature requests for Team Fortress 2, Counter-Strike: Source, Left4Dead2, and the Source 1 Engine.
+Please use this repository to report bugs and feature requests for Team Fortress 2, Counter-Strike: Source, Portal 1 & 2, Left4Dead2, and the Source 1 Engine.
+Please report linux-specific bugs for Portal 2 [here](https://github.com/ValveSoftware/portal2).

 Conduct
 -------